gmlc-dispatches/dispatches/docs/models/nuclear/pem_electrolyzer.rst

 The DISPATCHES PEM Electrolyzer Model represents a simple proton-exchange membrane electrolyzer that operates with a fixed efficiency in converting electricity to hydrogen gas.
 The outlet state is determined via an H2 property package.

-This file here is a synposis of the PEM system.
+This file here is a synopsis of the PEM system.
 The full description with arguments and details on the class are available in the renewable case documentation.

 Degrees of Freedom